jamesabel/osnap/docs/source/userguide.rst

 This Python environment is in the `osnapy` directory (note the 'y' - osnapy is short for `OSNAP Python`).
 The `osnapy` directory is a separate and stand-alone Python environment that will be packaged up as part of the application delivered to end users.  `requirements.txt` is used to determine what Python packages are installed into osnapy.
-The Python interpreter in `osnapy` should be used for testing to ensure functionallity.
+The Python interpreter in `osnapy` should be used for testing to ensure functionality.

 Installation Phase
 ^^^^^^^^^^^^^^^^^^